jina-ai/jina/README.md

         f.block()
     ```

-The full indexing on 6000 images should take ~8 mins on a Macbook Air 2020.
+The full indexing on 6,000 images should take ~8 minutes on a MacBook Air 2020.

 Now you can use a Python client to access the service: